CoolerVoid/optionscat/README.md

 So this project gonna tested at MacOs and Fedora Linux with Firefox browser.

 $ git clone https://github.com/CoolerVoid/optionscat/

 $ cd optionscat

 $ make

 Now before execute server need create cert to use TLS:

 $ cd cert; openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout privateKey.key -out certificate.crt

 $ cat certificate.crt privateKey.key > certkey.pem

 $ cd ..

 $ bin/optionscat     (NOTE: note use cd bin; ./optionscat need real path)

 Enter in your browser at:

 https://127.0.0.1:1347

 Only address 127.0.0.1 can view the program.

+# NOTEs

-NOTE: at second execution if return error, you need kill old process at port 1347
+1- At second execution if return error, you need kill old process at port 1347:

 $ fuser -k -n tcp 1347

+2- If you want use at network, Whitelist to access server you can edit at "config/whitelist.conf"

 # At the future